mongodb/docs/source/tutorial/expand-replica-set.rst

 on the other members of the set.
 Configure network rules or a virtual private network (i.e. "VPN") to permit this access.

-// TODO : Please also add a line about the port variable

 See the documentation of the configuration options used above:
 :setting:`dbpath`, :setting:`port`, :setting:`replSet`,
 :setting:`bind_ip`, and :setting:`fork`.
 Also consider any additional